cloudrac3r/matrix-invite-safety/README.md

 You need this Synapse patch to use this module: https://github.com/element-hq/synapse/pull/18241

 Logs are stored in `/var/log/synapse/matrix-invite-safety.log`.
 If the folder doesn't exist, it will probably fail.
 You can change the log location by editing the code.

-You need to allow requests to localhost in the `ip_range_blacklist` in your homeserver.yaml.

 ## Installation